chenboran/firesight-wiki-clone/op-Points2Resolution.md

 The input to this stage are points (e.g. circles detected by the [[op HoughCircles]] stage).

 This stage is now implemented in FireSight.
-This page documents the idea, usage and results of an previous implementation in MATLAB.
+This page documents the idea, usage and results of the previous implementation in MATLAB.

 ## Principle